$ rosa create cluster --cluster-name=<cluster_name> --debug

 --hostname |

-The optional domain (string) to use with a hosted instance of GitHub Enterprise. |
+The optional domain (string) that are used with a hosted instance of GitHub Enterprise. |

 --organizations |